fsrc0defsr/phonebook/README.md

 # phonebook
-Implementation of uploading a table of employee contacts from a database for downloading in xml format
+On DjangoREST Implementation of uploading a table of employee contacts from a database for downloading in xml format